Geronaso/Go-transfer/README.md

 https://go-transfer-geronaso-bcaeeczeha-uc.a.run.app

-I made a CI/CD pipeline that run the written tests and deploy
+I made a CI/CD pipeline that runs written tests and deploys at production, it is further explained at [Pipeline](#Pipeline)

+I also recommend testing it with [Postman](##Testing Endpoints)

 # Database